AndreaPic/ServiceBusCompressor/README.md

 In the repository there are:
 - AzSB.sln (solution with the main library and unit tests)
+- Samples\Extension\ConsoleSenderAppSBC\ConsoleSenderAppSBC.sln (Microsoft Queue sample modified to use this library as extension)
+- Samples\Extension\ConsoleReceiverAppSBC\ConsoleReceiverAppSBC.sln (Microsoft Queue sample modified to use this library as extension)
+- Samples\Extension\ConsoleTopicSenderAppSBC\ConsoleTopicSenderAppSBC.sln (Microsoft Topic sample modified to use this library as extension)
+- Samples\Extension\ConsoleTopicReceicerAppSBC\ConsoleTopicReceicerAppSBC.sln (Microsoft Topic sample modified to use this library as extension)
-- Samples\ConsoleSenderAppSBC\ConsoleSenderAppSBC.sln (example that sends messages to Queue)
+- Samples\FullLibrary\ConsoleSenderAppSBC\ConsoleSenderAppSBC.sln (example that sends messages to Queue)
-- Samples\ConsoleReceiverAppSBC\ConsoleReceiverAppSBC.sln (example that reads messages from Queue)
+- Samples\FullLibrary\ConsoleReceiverAppSBC\ConsoleReceiverAppSBC.sln (example that reads messages from Queue)
-- Samples\ConsoleTopicSenderAppSBC\ConsoleTopicSenderAppSBC.sln (example that sends messages for Topic)
+- Samples\FullLibrary\ConsoleTopicSenderAppSBC\ConsoleTopicSenderAppSBC.sln (example that sends messages for Topic)
-- Samples\ConsoleTopicReceicerAppSBC\ConsoleTopicReceicerAppSBC.sln (example that reads messages from Topic)
+- Samples\FullLibrary\ConsoleTopicReceicerAppSBC\ConsoleTopicReceicerAppSBC.sln (example that reads messages from Topic)

 # The proposed solution
 The proposed solution is applicable to all tier from “Basic” to “Standard” and “Premium”.